RightHandCloud77/AWS-Cloud-Journey/100DaysofCloud/Journey/000/Day 0 Creating an Amazon RDS.md

 - This project gave me a couple ideas for my next stage.

 - Keeping it down to the basics to prevent from getting ahead of myself, I want to explore setting up a scalable EC2 instance from scratch that has a couple different functionalities.
-Maybe look into the cloud scructure of some of these sport analytics, or betting apps 👨🏾‍🔧
+Maybe look into the cloud structure of some of these sport analytics, or betting apps 👨🏾‍🔧

-- Or exploring into a security project (Due to getting caught up on the "Security Group" portion of this project), maybe setting up an secure cloud to hold some of the said instances above with multiple security practices inside 🔒
+- Or exploring into a security project (Due to getting caught up on the "Security Group" portion of this project), maybe setting up a secure cloud to hold some of the said instances above with multiple security practices inside 🔒